abueg/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 The assembly is using the wrapped workflow MitoHifi.
 MitoHiFi:
-- Extracts mitochondrial reads (based on a BLAST with an existing reference mitogenome) and uses hifiasm to assemble them.
+- Extracts mitochondrial reads (based on a BLAST with an existing reference mitogenome) and uses hifiasm {% cite Cheng2021 %} to assemble them.
 - Identify NUMTS (Nuclear mitochondrial DNA Sequences) from mitochondrial contigs
 - Generate a circularized and annotated genome for all mitochondrial variants in a sample
 - Select a representative for the final mitochondrial assembly